mariatimbus/Smarthack2025-Officeplanner/README.md

 - `npm run lint` – run ESLint across the project.

 Static assets from `public` are copied to `dist` whenever one of the scripts runs.

+## About
+The application allow the user to connect on the platform via a username and password.
+The user can book desks and other spaces provided by the office for a specific ammount of time.
+The user interface is interactive and allows the user to see available spaces.
+After 20 bookings, the user receives a free beer.